 The XFACTOR and YFACTOR parameters can be used to adjust the strength of the wakes if the location at which you place the TRWAKE element has different beta functions than the location at which the object that causes the wake actually resides.

-The XPOWER and YPOWER parameters can be used to change the dependence of the wake on the x and y coordinates, respectively, of the particles.
-Normally, XPOWER=1 and YPOWER=1.
-This is an ordinary dipole wake in a (supposedly) symmetric chamber.
+The X_DRIVE_EXPONENT and Y_DRIVE_EXPONENT parameters can be used to change the dependence of the wake on the x and y coordinates, respectively, of the particles.
+Normally, these have the value 1, which corresponds to an ordinary dipole wake in a symmetric chamber.

 If you have an asymmetric chamber, then you will have a transverse wake kick even if the beam is centered.
 (Of course, you'll need a 3-D wake code like GdfidL or MAFIA to compute this wake.)
-This part of the transverse wake is described with XPOWER=0 and YPOWER=0.
+This part of the transverse wake is modeled by setting X_DRIVE_EXPONENT=0 and Y_DRIVE_EXPONENT=0.
 It will result in an orbit distortion, but conceivably could have other effects, such as emittance dilution.
-If XPOWER=0 or YPOWER=0, the units for the x or y wake (respectively) must be .
+In this case, the units for the x and y wake must be .
 A negative value of the wake corresponds to a kick toward negative x (or y).